 But how do you start?
-Take a day-by-day approach to make changes to how you handle your finances.
-Here are some ideas for goals to complete throughout the month of January, February, or even March.
-Then, see your hard work pay off all year long.
+Take a day-by-day approach when making changes to how you handle your finances.
+Here are some ideas for financial habits: try working a few into your daily routine, then add more over time.

 First, check your FICO® Credit Score.
-It’s free for eligible Wells Fargo customers when you sign into your account.
-Next, request free copies of your credit report from each of the three major credit-reporting agencies (Equifax®, Experian®, and TransUnion®) via AnnualCreditReport.
+Wells Fargo Online® customers can get their FICO® Credit Score for free, score factors, and more.1 Next, request free copies of your credit report from each of the three major credit-reporting agencies (Equifax®, Experian®, and TransUnion®) via AnnualCreditReport.
 You can request one report from each agency once per year, so you could check your credit history every four months.

 Missing a bill payment can result in costly fees and also hurt your credit score.
-Make it a point to stay on top of your payments by setting up account alerts, using auto pay through online Bill Pay, and schedule your payments ahead of time to avoid the hassle of late payments.
+Make it a point to stay on top of your payments by setting up account alerts, using auto pay through online Bill Pay, or setting up automatic payment to your debit or credit card.

-Day 13: Categorize your spending for the past 3 months.
+3. Categorize your spending for the past three months.

 Getting a clear picture of your spending habits helps you see where you may need to cut back.
 Make it easy to categorize and track your spending with a tool like My Spending Report.
 Every dollar you spend is sorted into familiar categories automatically, and you can adjust as needed.

-Day 14: Set a new monthly budget, with max spending for each category.
+4. Set a new monthly budget, with a spending maximum for each category.

-Use what you learned about your spending on Day 13 to create a new monthly budget.
+Use what you learned about your spending habits to create a new monthly budget.
 Set a spending goal for each category and work to stick to it throughout the year.
-Using tools like Budget Watch can help you create a personalized budget and keep track of your expenses.
+Using tools like Budget Watch can help you create a personalized budget and track your expenses.

-Put a plan in place to cut down your debt, such as paying off debt with the highest interest rates first, consolidating student loans, or quitting credit cards until you’re debt-free.
-Writing your plan down can help you stick to it.
+Put a plan in place to cut down your debt, including paying off debt with the highest interest rates first, consolidating student loans (if you’re out of school).
+Putting your plan in writing can help you stick to it.
 Remember to be realistic when setting your goals!

-Cook meals with what you have at home, don’t do any shopping, and take advantage of free entertainment like going for a run or spending time at home with friends.
+Cook meals with what you have at home, refrain from buying that cute pair of shoes online, and take advantage of free entertainment such as going for a run or spending time at home with friends.
 You may find your $0 day so easy that you challenge yourself to a no-spend month.

-As you start to fill out your calendar with events and activities for the year, take note of the expenses that go along with them.
-If you’ve been invited to six weddings this summer or want to go on a big vacation next fall, start saving specifically for those anticipated expenses now.
+As you start to fill your calendar with events and activities for the year, take note of the expenses that go along with them.
+If you’re planning to take a spring break trip or know you’re studying abroad next semester, start saving specifically for those anticipated expenses now.
 My Savings Plan® can help you create goals and track your progress.